airladon/FigureOne/docs/examples/3D Electric Field/README.md

-# Example - Electric Field
+# Example - 3D Electric Field

-Demonstrator of how shaders can be used to animate over 1000 elements simultaneously and still get excellent performance on low end clients.
+Demonstration of 3D drawing and interactivity.

 Open `index.html` in a browser to view example, or the example is hosted [here](https://airladon.github.io/FigureOne/examples/Electric%20Field/index.html).